 When a tenant or other customer is in default of a contractual obligation to pay you and initial efforts to collect the debt have stalled, it may be time to write a strong demand letter.
 Here are the key benefits of sending a final demand letter:

-- In up to ⅓ of cases, demand letters can cause a client to make payment or settle
+- Demand letters can cause a debtor to make payment or settle

 - Should you end up in court, your arguments will be well organized and ready to go.